Ambrosia trifida: As an allergen

 Also, interest is great in preventing the spread of this plant because its pollen is a significant human allergen.
 It is one of the most familiar allergenic ragweeds, and residents of different regions begin to experience allergic symptoms as the plant spreads into the area.

 Uses

 Native Americans had a number of uses for the plant as traditional medicine.
 The Cherokee used it as a remedy for insect stings, hives, fever, and pneumonia, and the Iroquois used it to treat diarrhea.
+The plant is suspected to have been domesticated by Native Americans as a oily seed crop as early as 1200BCE.
+This means it may have been a member of the Eastern Agricultural Complex.

 Giant ragweed has been used successfully as a compost activator and an ingredient in sheet mulch gardens.